fhulu/didingwe/README.md

 # Didingwe Web Page Framework

 An easy to use Single Page Application framework.
+Keep it simple, I mean really simple.
 Write less, do more.

 ## Description